duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 ## Definition of the problem {#sim2real-final-problem-def}

 Domain Adaptation in the realm of images corresponds to the image-to-image translation problem.
 This task at hand here is learning the joint distribution between two domain of images that allows to transition from one domain to the other.
 When using a supervised approach, it implies that we have a dataset consisting of corresponding pairs of images in each domains.
-If this data is available, then the problem is limited to finding a joint distribution\[P_{X1,X2}(x1,x2)\] from a samples \[(x1,x2)\], which is relatively easy to do.
+If this data is available, then the problem is limited to finding a joint distribution\[P_{X1,X2}(x1,x2)\] from samples \[(x1,x2)\], which is relatively easy to do.
 However, when using the unsupervised image-to-image translation approach, where the dataset consists of simply one dataset from each domain with no pairing of images, the task becomes harder.
 Indeed, with the unsupervised approach, the samples that are used are drawn from the marginal distributions \[P_{X1}(x1)\] and \[P_{X2}(x2)\].
 Therefore, the task is now to find the joint distribution between those two marginal distributions that would allow to translate from one domain to the other.
-The problem with that task is that there exist an infinity of possible joint distributions that could yield the marginal distributions according to coupling theory [](#bib:coupling).
-The goal is to find an approach to find the joint distribution that can accomplish the image-to-image translation task properly.
+The problem with that task is that there exist an infinity of possible joint distributions that could yield the marginal distributions, according to coupling theory [](#bib:coupling).
+The goal is to thus to find an approach that could learn the joint distribution that can accomplish the image-to-image translation task properly.
 To successfully reach this goal, different assumptions are made with each different model implementation we made.
 The next section will detail those assumption and implementation details.

 Our aim is to be able to train at least one model that can reliably generate realistic images from simulated images while maintaining the important features that defined the simulated image.
 Then, we want to see if using this model would help in removing the need for color threshold calibration when moving from the simulator to the real world.